12 Scientifically Proven Ways to Cut Sugar Cravings and Lose Weight for Good!

 9. Avoid certain triggers

-Wait to shop once you have had a nourishing meal!
+Do your food shopping after you’ve had a nourishing meal!
 Or even better, try online shopping.

-Another trigger that is so common is having the wrong foods at home!
-Temptation is so much stronger when the food is in your pantry!
+Another trigger that is so common is having the wrong foods at home.
+Temptation is so much stronger when the food is in your pantry.

-Simple way to combat this is, don’t buy it!
+Simple way to combat this is - don’t buy it.

 Out of sight, out of mind!